 Our schools have policies regarding positive relationships, student wellbeing and behaviour management.
 These may include positive behaviour plans and protocols.
-The documents outline expectations and responsibilities that promote mutual care, acceptance, courtesy and respect.
+The documents outline expectations and responsibilities that promote mutual care, acceptance, inclusion, courtesy and respect.

 Many schools appoint dedicated student wellbeing leaders to work with principals and other teaching staff to promote wellbeing and support services.
 Our school communities have access to a wide range of student wellbeing support in areas which include: